Board of Elections

 Read here: bit.ly/3BA9pqi

-Sample ballots can be found on the North Carolina State Board of Elections website
+Sample ballots will be available on the North Carolina State Board of Elections website.

 Download State Absentee Ballot Request Form